-This Treasury Financial Manual (TFM) chapter consolidates existing guidance and provides the requirements that Federal Government agencies must follow when collecting obligations via credit or debit card.
+This Treasury Financial Manual (TFM) chapter consolidates existing guidance and provides the requirements that federal agencies must follow when collecting obligations via credit or debit card.

 See, inter alia, 12 U.S.C.
 90, 265, 266; 15 U.S.C.
 1693o–2; 31 U.S.C.
 321, 3301-3303, 3720.

-In order to accept Cards, an agency must establish a processing relationship with the Fiscal Service by completing and submitting an application.
-The Fiscal Service reviews the application to determine whether or not to approve it, based on factors such as the nature and amount of the collections for which the agency wishes to accept Cards.
-The Fiscal Service reserves the right not to offer Card processing services for a specific cashflow if the Fiscal Service determines that it is not cost-effective or in the public interest.
+In order to accept Cards, an agency must establish a processing relationship with Fiscal Service by completing and submitting an application.
+Fiscal Service reviews the application to determine whether or not to approve it, based on factors such as the nature and amount of the collections for which the agency wishes to accept Cards.
+Fiscal Service reserves the right to withhold Card processing services for a specific cashflow if Fiscal Service determines that it is not cost effective or in the public interest.

-An agency may not engage in mail order, telephone order, delayed delivery, and/or E-commerce transactions unless indicated on the agency application and subsequently approved by the Fiscal Service.
-If an agency determines that a change in the collection process is needed, such as adding E-commerce transactions or over the counter transactions, the agency must seek prior approval from the Fiscal Service through the application process.
+An agency may not engage in mail order, telephone order, delayed delivery, and/or eCommerce transactions unless indicated on the agency application and subsequently approved by Fiscal Service.
+If an agency determines that a change in the collection process is needed, such as adding eCommerce transactions or over the counter transactions, the agency must seek prior approval from Fiscal Service through the application process.

-See the Fiscal Service website at http://www.fms.treas.gov/cas for current forms and information.
+See the Fiscal Service website for current forms and information.

 Agencies must honor all valid Cards within the appropriate categories of acceptance when properly presented as payment from cardholders.
 Agencies must not: